practicalcomputerscience/MicrobenchmarkGPHLlanguages/85 - C successors/README.md

 <br/>

 [V](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/V#v-programming-language) has been primarily designed as a high-level programming language, not as a low-level system programming language.
-The default way to manage memory in V is to use its garbage collection (which can be shut off):
+The default way to manage memory in V is to use its garbage collector (which can be shut off):

 > V is very similar to Go.
 If you know Go, you already know ≈80% of V.